ArkScript-lang/Ark/README.md

 ## Goals

 Ark was meant to be a toy language, but it grew into something that I could qualify as big, now aiming video games as a scripting language, and mathematics as it can handle very big numbers without problems.
-Even if the language is inspired by Lisp, it's trying to convey a better image than "Lost in Stupid Parentheses", by providing `()[]{}`, to help making a more readable code.
+Even if the language is inspired by Lisp, it's trying to convey a better image than "Lost in Stupid Parentheses", by providing `[...]` (expand to `(list ...)`) and `{...}` (expand to `(begin ...)`), to help making a more readable code.

 ## Features